-Joshua Davenport represents clients in a variety of intellectual property matters, including patent prosecution, litigation, and counseling.
+Joshua represents clients in a variety of intellectual property matters, including patent prosecution, litigation, and counseling.

-Mr. Davenport earned a B.S. in Electrical Engineering, cum laude, from the University of Alabama, and a J.D. from the University of Alabama School of Law.
-While in law school, Mr. Davenport interned with a law firm handling patent portfolios and providing intellectual property counsel for a wide variety of clients ranging from Fortune 500 companies to individual inventors.
+Joshua earned a B.S. in Electrical Engineering, cum laude, from the University of Alabama, and a J.D. from the University of Alabama School of Law.
+While in law school, Joshua interned with a law firm handling patent portfolios and providing intellectual property counsel for a wide variety of clients ranging from Fortune 500 companies to individual inventors.
 He was also served as a member on the University of Alabama School of Law's Campbell Moot Court Board.
-Mr. Davenport was awarded Best Brief, Best Oral Argument, and Best Overall in the Southeastern Lefkowitz Moot Court Tournament, and he advanced to the national finals as a member of the Intellectual Property Moot Court Team.
+Joshua was awarded Best Brief, Best Oral Argument, and Best Overall in the Southeastern Lefkowitz Moot Court Tournament, and he advanced to the national finals as a member of the Intellectual Property Moot Court Team.

 Prior to law school, Joshua worked for ADTRAN as a Design Engineer, with experience both in hardware and software.
 He helped to design carrier routing equipment now used by multiple Internet Service Providers to interconnect multiple types of communication, increase bandwidth in their pipelines, and implement the transition into IPv6.